H Street Limited: History

 On September 26, 2017, as part of WMATA's FY2018 budget, WMATA proposed to add midday service to route X9.
 This proposed was in part to customer demand and requests and jurisdictional coordination and responds to requests by the District Department of Transportation.
 Route X9 will provides additional limited-stop capacity to accommodate new riders in the Benning Road-H Street corridor during the weekday midday to help route X2 and provide a weekday midday transfer-free ride throughout the entire corridor on proposed Route X9 between downtown DC and Capitol Heights station.
 This proposal was also recommended in the 2010 Benning Road-H Street Lines Service Evaluation Study.

 On June 24, 2018, route X9 was given new weekday midday service which will operate every 15 minutes between Minnesota Avenue station and Metro Center station.
 Differences in the routing was route X9 will enter the Minnesota Avenue bus bays during the midday hours while during weekday peak-hours, the route would serve the on-street bus stop at Minnesota Avenue.

 Route X9 was suspended during the COVID-19 pandemic on March 16, 2020.
-However the route returned to service on August 24, 2020.
+Route X9 returned to service on August 23, 2020.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate the X9 portion between Minnesota Avenue and Capitol Heights station if WMATA does not get any federal funding.
+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to eliminate the X9 portion between Minnesota Avenue and Capitol Heights station beginning in January 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 On December 11, 2022, all westbound X9 trips was shortened to terminate at Gallery Place station.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all X9 service between Minnesota Avenue station and Capital Heights station.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.